zkSNACKs/WasabiDesign/ProblemsMotivations.md

 - I don't understand specific terminology.
 - I don't speak english.
 - How much fiat do I have currently in my wallet?
 - I am not sure that I am doing things in a proper way.
-My workflow is good or not?
+Is my workflow good or not?

-- What happens if I lost my device or stolen?
+- What happens if I lose my device or it gets stolen?
 - I don't know if my wallet is safe if somebody gets my laptop.
-- I am not sure that I have writted down correcly my mnemonics and stored it in a safe way.
+- I am not sure that I have written down correctly my mnemonics and stored it in a safe way.
 - I am not sure that I have backed up my wallet properly.

-- I don't know what kind of private infomations am I sharing with who, when I am using a wallet. (comparison table)
+- I don't know what kind of private information am I sharing with who, when I am using a wallet. (comparison table)

-- I have to verify a lot of numbers when copy/paste bitcoin addresses, scary.
+- I have to verify a lot of characters when I copy/paste bitcoin addresses, which is scary.
 - I didn't know that I have coins.

 - I don't know the exact fees.
 - Confirmation time and fees how is it related.

 - Badly designed wallets.
 They are ugly.
 - The UI of the wallets are not good.

-- Different units used those are unknows sats, bitcoin.
+- Different units used that are unknown sats, bitcoin.
-- Unknown and not standardized terms used in different softwares.
+- Unknown and not standardized terms used in different software.
 - I have to send my address every time I receive, complicated.

 - I want to have only one wallet with one backup, but somehow different profiles to separate businesses.
-- I want to have only one wallet even among devices (mobile phone and desktop)
+- I want to have only one wallet even among devices (mobile phone and desktop).
 - I have to test the wallet in live with real money.
-What if I do something wrong and loose that money?
+What if I do something wrong and lose that money?

+- How can I segregate my transaction history?
+- What are statistics on my receiving and spending habits?
-- I had to study bitcoin before the usage, learning curve.
+- I had to study Bitcoin before using it, learning curve.

 - I am not able to personalize the feature in my wallet.
 - I cannot use the same wallet software on every platform (desktop and mobile).
-- Interoperatibility between different wallets, bisq?
+- Interoperability between different wallets, bisq?

 # Motivations

 - I want to invest in bitcoin.
 - I want to store my money.
 - I want my financial privacy back.
 - I don't trust in anyone, I want to store and control my own money.